AvePoint Announces First Quarter 2023 Financial Results

 Total ARR of $222.4 million, representing 26% year-over-year growth, 31% adjusted for FX impact

-JERSEY CITY, N. J., May 10, 2023 (GLOBE NEWSWIRE) -- AvePoint (NASDAQ: AVPT), the most advanced platform to optimize SaaS operations and secure collaboration, today announced financial results for the first quarter ended March 31, 2023.
+JERSEY CITY, N. J., May 10, 2023 (GLOBE NEWSWIRE) -- AvePoint AVPT, the most advanced platform to optimize SaaS operations and secure collaboration, today announced financial results for the first quarter ended March 31, 2023.

 "Our first quarter results were a solid start to 2023," said Dr. Tianyi Jiang (TJ), CEO and Co-Founder of AvePoint.
 "Our revenue and operating income performance exceeded our guidance and underscores our commitment to shareholder value by advancing the digital workplace, capturing growing markets and prioritizing profitable growth.
 While we remain mindful of the uncertain macro environment, our ability to drive continued topline growth and ongoing margin expansion provides the confidence to raise our full-year expectations for ARR, revenues and operating income."